ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-4/README.md

 * __When__ the client performs a POST request to `/api/menu/categories`,
 * __and__ the request `contentType` is set to `application/json`,
-* __and__ the request body contains a representation of a `MenuCategory` that has a value shorter than 1 character or longer than 80 characters,
+* __and__ the request body contains a representation of a `MenuCategory` that has a `categoryTitle` value shorter than 1 character or longer than 80 characters,
 * __then__ the client receives a 400 bad request status,
 * __and__ the controller never calls the repository `save()` method,
 * __and__ the response body contains a `fieldErrors` JSON object with a `categoryTitle` property and a value of "Please enter a category title up to 80 characters in length".